balm33/DiscordGamblingBot/README.md

 Using the functions apart of [db.py](db.py), the main bot program is able to read and write data to the database, independently interacting with money and game stats.

 # General Commands
-At any point a user can user
+At any point a user can use
 > .balance

 to check the current balance of their account.
 They can also use